Colds, Congestion and Cough in Children

 - Do not give by mouth or rub these on the face, as they may be irritating to the eyes or mucous membranes.

-- Humidifiers may be helpful, however, often don’t provide an adequate amount of humidity and can be a pain to clean and keep clean.
+- Humidifiers may be helpful.
+However, they often do not provide an adequate amount of humidity and can be a pain to clean and keep clean.

 - A warm, steamy bathroom is a good alternative to running a humidifier.